 Progressive Web App from an App Developer perspective

 Unfortunately, it is not good news for Native and Hybrid app developers.
 The sheer effort and time that to go into a Native or Hybrid app development, release and support are considerably large when compared to PWAs.
 As I mentioned before, most of the apps that we use right now can easily be converted to PWAs and once done, will not require a dedicated team of Native or Hybrid app developers.
-If you really look into the requirements of the App publishers, a PWA app would suffice their needs, 90% of the time.
+If you really look into the requirements of the App publishers, a Progressive Web Apps would suffice their needs, 90% of the time.

 The winning team here are the web developers.
 Progressive Web Apps is not one technology.
 It is one name for a set of technologies that you can use to progressively expose app-like qualities to go with your regular website.
 If web developers acquire the skills for creating an excellent, fully responsive web page, they should be able to easily add the extra functionalities for the PWA like push notification, off-line support, and smooth transitions.

 But one of the main hurdle that Progressive Web Apps are facing right now iOS support.
-Features such as “Add to Home Screen”, off-line support push notifications, etc. are available in some form in Safari but are not implemented in standard PWA way.
+Features such as “Add to Home Screen”, off-line support push notifications, etc. are available in some form in Safari but are not implemented in standard Progressive Web Apps way.
 With that said early evidence indicates that Progressive Web Apps perform better on iOS than the sites they replace.
-Webkit, the open source engine used by Safari and App Store for OS X and iOS seems to be listening to the demand for PWA.
+Webkit, the open source engine used by Safari and App Store for OS X and iOS seems to be listening to the demand for Progressive Web Apps.
 They seem to have added PWA support to their Five Year Plan where they say “Becoming a more frequent request.
 We should do it.”.
 If Apple were to bring in the support for PWA then the Mobile App development industry would change it’s course and will head in a new direction.